KH-K/mass-shooting/README.md

 # Mass Shooting Network

-The cleaned dataset is in "Cleaned" folder
+Graphs and cleaned dataset is in "Cleaned" folder